xxxprincemaker/recime/README.md

 ---

-# Recime API
+# ReciMe API

-Recime API is a sample project to manage and query culinary recipes.
+ReciMe API is a sample project to manage and query culinary recipes.
 The application provides endpoints to fetch trending recipes and filter recipes by difficulty.

 ## Table of Contents